-Action 1.2.7 Breeding birds
+Action 1.2.7 Bird Surveys

-A variety of bird surveys are conducted on Longis Reserve due to the high presence of important species such as Water Rail.
+A variety of bird surveys have been conducted on Longis Reserve due to the high presence of important species such as Water Rail.
 There has been sporadic participation in the BTO Breeding Birds Survey (BBS) on the reserve historically.
-Common Bird Census (CBC) methodology may act as a more accurate measure of the breeding birds on Longis Reserve, but requires additional surveying effort of more elusive species.
-All breeding bird surveys will be carried out by the Avian Ecologist.
+Common Bird Census (CBC) methodology may act as a more accurate measure of the breeding birds on Longis Reserve but requires additional surveying effort of more elusive species.
+This is being suspended this year pending review.